chanzuckerberg/sorbet-rails/README.md

 - Controller: using `TypedParams`

-In addition to `require`ing `sorbet-rails`, you must also run `rake rails_rbi:custom`, which will produce the RBI for these runtime features.
+In addition to `require`ing `sorbet-rails`, you must also run `bundle exec rake rails_rbi:custom`, which will produce the RBI for these runtime features.

 Discussion:
 [#211](https://github.com/chanzuckerberg/sorbet-rails/issues/211),